|

 | |

-Do not use if you have ever had an allergic reaction to tobramycin or any similar
+Do not use if you have ever had an allergic reaction to Clexane, heparin or any medicine

-medicines, or any of the ingredients listed at the end of the CMI.
+derived from heparin, or any of the ingredients listed at the end of the CMI.
+Do not

 Talk to your doctor if you have any other medical conditions, take any other medicines,